MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-mobile.md

 # Debug for mobile

-When you're building a Microsoft Teams app that includes tab, bot, or message extension, you must debug your app to know how the app functions on both Android and iOS Microsoft Teams mobile clients.
-For more information, see [Debug your Teams app locally](debug-local.md).
+When you're building a Microsoft Teams app that includes a tab, bot, or message extension, you must debug your app to know how the app functions on both Android and iOS Microsoft Teams mobile clients.
+For more information, see [debug your Teams app locally](debug-local.md).

 ## Debug your tab app